muffato/muffato.github.io/index.md

 with the new management.

-I joined the [![icon](/assets/img/icon/sanger.png) Wellcome Sanger Institute](https://www.sanger.ac.uk/) in 2021 to lead the Informatics Infrastructure team of the [![icon](/assets/img/icon/tol.png) Tree of Life programme](https://www.sanger.ac.uk/programme/tree-of-life/).
+I joined the [![icon](/assets/img/icon/sanger.png) Wellcome Sanger Institute](https://www.sanger.ac.uk/) in 2021 to create the Informatics Infrastructure team of the [![icon](/assets/img/icon/tol.png) Tree of Life programme](https://www.sanger.ac.uk/programme/tree-of-life/).

 ## Contact